Custom Healthcare Software: Build vs Buy for Startups

 Building custom software can come across as something easy and enabling.
 Until you see the costs.
 These costs aren’t just for the initial development but for everything that comes after.

 The build itself.
 A HIPAA-compliant custom application runs $45,000–$120,000 on average.
 An MVP with core features on one end, a full-featured platform with integrations on the other.
-Those numbers assume a competent custom healthcare software development company that’s built regulated software before.
+Those numbers assume a competent healthcare app development company that’s built regulated software before — one that knows what healthcare CRM software development actually demands once HIPAA, billing, and patient consent flows enter the picture.
 If your team is learning HIPAA on the job, expect costs to be 30-40% higher due to mistakes along the way.

 Compliance isn’t a one-time cost.
 Initial HIPAA compliance setup runs $4,000 for a small startup to $150,000+ for a larger operation.
 However, annual maintenance, including risk assessments, policy updates, employee training, and vendor reviews, adds $10,000–$60,000 every year.
 And the 2025 Security Rule updates eliminated the “addressable” loophole, mandating encryption, MFA, and annual audits across the board.
 Compliance is getting harder, not easier.